Peanut Butter Fingers

 Jump to Recipe·Print Recipe

-This recipe for banana bread protein pancakes is one of the most popular recipes I’ve ever shared on this blog!
-Made with banana, oats, cottage cheese, egg and cinnamon, it’s an easy, kid-friendly recipe that’s absolutely packed with protein and doesn’t require protein powder.
-These tasty pancakes will keep you full all morning long!
+This recipe for banana bread protein pancakes is one of the most popular recipes I’ve shared on this blog.
+Made with banana, oats, cottage cheese, egg and cinnamon, it’s an easy, kid-friendly recipe that’s packed with protein and doesn’t require protein powder.
+The photos from this 2011 blog post recently got a little refresh and I hope you continue to enjoy this recipe for years to come!

 Banana Bread Protein Pancakes